h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 - **Experiment**: experiment name,
   - Version: the version of Driverless AI and the date it was launched
-  - Settings: selected experiment settings, seed, and amount of GPU’s enabled
+  - Settings: selected experiment settings, seed, whether or not GPU’s are enabled
   - Train data: name of the training set, number of rows and columns
   - Validation data: name of  the validation set, number of rows and columns
   - Test data: name of the test set, number of rows and columns